d2l-ai/d2l-en/chapter_convolutional-neural-networks/why-conv.md

 ## Summary and Discussion

 In this section we derived the structure of Convolutional Neural Networks from first principles.
-While it is unclear whether this is what led to the invention of CNNs in :cite:`lecun1995comparison`, it is satisfying to know that they are the *right* choice when applying reasonable principles to how image processing and computer vision algorithms should operate, at least at lower levels.
+While it is unclear whether this is what led to the invention of CNNs, it is satisfying to know that they are the *right* choice when applying reasonable principles to how image processing and computer vision algorithms should operate, at least at lower levels.
 In particular, translation invariance in images implies that all patches of an image will be treated in the same manner.
 Locality means that only a small neighborhood of pixels will be used to compute the corresponding hidden representations.
+Some of the earliest references to CNNs are in the form of the Neocognitron :cite:`fukushima1982neocognitron`.

 A second principle that we encountered in our reasoning is how to reduce the number of parameters in a function class without limiting its expressive power, at least, whenever certain assumptions on the model hold.
 We saw a dramatic reduction of complexity as a result of this restriction, turning computationally and statistically infeasible problems into tractable models.